 A tea clipper.
 Per 1 (data).
 183 ft. long.
 Built for John R. Kelso of North Shields.
 Employed principally on the China run, to Foochow, Shanghai & Hong Kong.
 In 1866 sailed from Sunderland to Hong Kong in 87 days.
 It would seem (Septimus about 25% down), per Sunderland Echo in 1949, that Maitland was designed by William Pile for speed, but proved in performance to be a grave disappointment.
 But it is also stated that Maitland 'was regarded as the best clipper built by Pile'.
 And Pile was noted for building fine ships, indeed.
 On May 25, 1874, was wrecked on a coral reef in the Huon Islands, New Caledonia, on a voyage from Brisbane, Australia to Foochow, China.
 I read that a longitudinal section, deck plan & sail plan are preserved in the Science Museum, in London.
 (Built W. Pile Hay & Co.)

 A fully rigged clipper ship, carrying passengers & cargo.
 Per 1 (extensive data), 2 (text from 'White Wings'), 3 (arrival at Picton, New Zealand, on Jan.
 10, 1875), 4 & 5 (1883 Alumbagh rescue), 6 (Miramar, limited data, you now must be registered to access).
 177.3 ft. long perpendicular to perpendicular, signal letters HNDG.
 The webmaster has a number of editions of Lloyd's Register available to him ex 'Google' books - see left.
 The vessel was built for J. & J. Wait, or J. & J. Wait & Co., of North Shields.
 Intended, it would seem, for trade with India, hence, presumably, the name Carnatic (a coastal region in southern India).
 References to India continue until 1873/74.
 A fine clipper, but perhaps not the fastest.
 The vessel made five voyages to New Zealand ('NZ'), the first, under the command of Captain Edward M. Moon, being with 250 passengers, from Plymouth to Port Chalmers (Dunedin, SE coast of S. Island) arriving on Feb.
 27, 1874.
 The ship made its return journey to U.K. in a creditable 69 1/2 days.
 In 1874/5, the ship sailed with 298 passengers to Picton, NZ, (N. tip of S. Island), then onwards, across the Cook Strait to Wellington, (S. tip of N. Island).
 The next voyage, under the command of Captain William Chapman, was from Gravesend to Auckland, NZ, where she stayed 6 months awaiting a return cargo.
 During that trip, on Oct.
 9, 1875, when the ship was NZ bound & NE of the Falkland Islands, two crewmen unfortunately fell from the upper rigging & died from their injuries.
 After returning to London, she sailed for San Francisco, &, while I have read no detail, had a narrow escape of being totally wrecked before reaching her destination.
 In 1876/77, & again in 1877/78, the vessel sailed to Lyttelton (Christchurch, S. Island) & onwards to Wellington.
 During some (or maybe all) of the above voyages, the vessel was under charter to 'New Zealand Shipping Company Limited', of London.
 The next year, the vessel sailed from London to Rockhampton, Queensland, Australia, & arrived there on Christmas Eve, 1878.
 I understand that a photograph of the ship does exist, held in a private U.S. collection.
 The last Lloyd's Register edition I have available which lists the vessel was re 1882/83 & in that register the ship is recorded as being re-rigged as a barque & owned by J. F. Gibb, of Aberdeen.
 Her destiny?
 In 'Plum Duff & Cake', James W. (William) Nichols references his 1874/75 voyage to Picton aboard Carnatic, & states (via a 'Google snippet') that on Aug.
 2, 1883, Carnatic foundered during a heavy gale.
 The book clearly gives the exact location but I can only provide a part of the coordinates - 35.34S/?
 The book may provide additional detail as to the circumstances.
 But ... detail has now been located.
 In early Aug.
 1883 the vessel encountered a hard gale when off Port Elizabeth, South Africa, at 35S or 35.34S/25E.
 On Aug.
 4, 1883, the vessel was in the process of sinking, with 3 ft. of water in her holds & failed pumps.
 Alumbagh, (a 1137 ton ship built in 1863 by James Laing of Sunderland), under the command of Dugald McDonald, saw Carnatic's distress signals.
 Effecting an immediate rescue proved to be impossible due to the weather conditions & Alumbagh stood by.
 At 8 a.m. on Aug.
 5, 1883, an Alumbagh ship's lifeboat was launched, commanded by J. Gunning, Alumbagh's Chief Officer with a crew of 5.
 In 3 trips the boat saved all persons aboard Carnatic - 19 lives in all including the captain's wife.
 Carnatic sank soon thereafter; her survivors were landed 21 days later at St. Helena in the South Atlantic.
 The 'Shipwrecked Fishermen and Mariners Royal Benevolent Society' granted awards to, it would seem, all members of Alumbagh's boat's crew.
 The Board of Trade awarded a piece of plate to Alumbagh's captain, Captain McDonald.
+I understand that a model of the vessel is in the Sunderland Museum's model collection.
 Can you add to or correct the above?
 (Built W. Pile Hay & Co.)

 A fully rigged, 3 masted, passenger/cargo vessel.
 Per 1 (data), 2, 3 & 4 (all Tyser), 5 (image, Lief.
 Drammen), 6 (Miramar, link, limited data, you now must be registered to access).
 Built for George D. Tyser's 'Tyser & Haviside' (company later (1873) became G. D. Tyser & Co.) ('Tyser') for the India trade (hence vessel name, I trust.
 Poonah (now Pune) is a large city near Bombay (now Mumbai), India.)
 Tyser certainly traded to India, Australia & New Zealand.
 223.5 ft. long, registered London.
 The following repeats data stated on many WWW sites but I cannot locate good original data sources.
 She carried Indian immigrants to the West Indies - 387 passengers to Trinidad where she arrived on Feb.
 22, 1869 & 306 passengers to St. Lucia in 1885.
 The ship also made 2 voyages with indentured immigrants from India to Suva, Fiji.
 The 1st arrived at Fiji on Sep.
 17, 1882 with 476 passengers.
 During that voyage it would seem that the vessel encountered a severe storm & the lascar crew refused to go on deck, with the result that the ship was almost lost (surely there is a contemporary account about that happening).
 The 2nd voyage arrived at Fiji on Jun.
 19, 1883 with 515 passengers (cholera aboard during that trip).
 She would appear to have later been sold & renamed Lief.
 Drammen.
 Now an expired e-Bay item referred to what seems to be the Poonah being i) sold in 1902 to 'Th.
 Nordaas', of Norway, & renamed Leif & ii) stranded in 1905 while en route from Bridgewater, Nova Scotia, Canada to Buenos Aires, Argentina.
 And condemned in 1905.
 But is it the same ship?
 There was indeed, I find, a Norwegian ship owner named 'Th.
 Nordaas' of Egersund, Norway.
 Can you add anything?
 (Built W. Pile Hay & Co.)